quartz-technology/dev.to/devops/setup-https-with-nginx-and-certbot/README.md

 ![basic application deployment on a VPS using NGINX as proxy exposing port 80 and 443](./nginx-simple-app-architecture.png)

-And then it comes to set up HTTPS, and questions like "should I expose my application before enabling HTTPS?", "how do I just do that?", "wait, where do I store those configs files?".
+And then it comes to set up HTTPS, and questions like "should I expose my application before enabling HTTPS?", "how do I just do that?", "wait, where do I store those configuration files?".

 This article targets beginners who want a simple and fast way to set HTTPS on any application deployed on a VPS.